Celebrating three decades of courage and change

 Gertrude Mongella, Tanzania

-Gertrude Mongella is a distinguished educationist, diplomat, and politician, renowned for her lifelong advocacy for gender equality.
+Gertrude Mongella is a distinguished educationist, diplomat, and politician.
 As the Secretary-General of the UN 4th World Conference on Women in Beijing (1995), she played a pivotal role in advancing global commitments to women’s rights.

 Jessica Neuwirth, USA